felipecarpes/React-Concepts/README.md

 # React-Concepts

--In this application, we developed a similar interface with Facebook, Using the following tools:
+- In this application, we developed a similar interface with Facebook, Using the following tools:
 <ul>
   <li>Webpack</li>